 Figure 22 illustrates the various case types commonly submitted for biological testing.
-Nearly half (~47%) of the new cases involved sexual assault.
+For the first time ever, over half (~57%) of the new cases involved sexual assault.
 Property crimes continue to have a high likelihood of resulting in a profile suitable for CODIS entry.
 Given that these crimes have a high recidivism rate they have an exceptional solvability factor when crime scene profiles are searched against the database.
 Nearly 4% of the case types are categorized as other.
 This category may include cases involving attempted murder, vandalism, narcotics, stalking, etc. The laboratory identified human remains for 10 non-homicide cases submitted by the District Coroner through forensic DNA analysis.